-Warranty does not cover standard wear parts which include door gaskets, incandescent bulbs or fluorescent bulbs.
+Warranty does not cover standard wear parts which include door gaskets, incandescent bulbs, or fluorescent bulbs.
 Warranty also does not cover issues caused by improper installation or lack of basic preventative maintenance, which includes regular cleaning of condenser coils.

-ADDITIONAL TWO-YEAR HFC COMPRESSOR WARRANTY AND ADDITIONAL FOUR-YEAR HYDROCARBON COMPRESSOR WARRANTY
+ADDITIONAL TWO-YEAR HYDROCARBON COMPRESSOR WARRANTY

-In addition to the Three (3) year warranty stated above, TRUE warrants its hermetically and semi-hermetically sealed HFC compressor to be free from defects in both material and workmanship under normal and proper use and maintenance service for a period of two (2) additional years and for Hydrocarbon Units, an additional four (4) years from the date of original installation but not to exceed five (5) years and three (3) months for HFC compressors and not to exceed seven (7) years and three (3) months for HC compressors after shipment from the manufacturer.
+In addition to the five (5) year warranty stated above, TRUE warrants its hermetically and semi-hermetically sealed Hydrocarbon (HC) compressor to be free from defects in both material and workmanship under normal and proper use and maintenance service for a period of two (2) additional years, part only for compressor defects only.
+Our HFC compressors will have the three (3) years parts & labor detailed above and an additional two (2) years for a compressor part only for compressor defects warranty.

-Compressors determined by TRUE to have been defective within this extended time period will, at TRUE's option, be either repaired or replaced with a compressor or compressor parts of similar design and capacity.
+Compressors determined by TRUE to have been defective within this time period will, at TRUE's option, be either repaired or replaced with a compressor or compressor parts of similar design and capacity.

-The two (2) year extended HFC or four (4) year HC extended compressor warranty applies only to hermetically and semi-hermetically sealed parts of the compressor and does not apply to any other parts or components, including, but not limited to: cabinet, paint finish, temperature control, refrigerant, metering device, driers, motor starting equipment, fan assembly or any other electrical component, etcetera.
+The compressor component warranty applies only to hermetically and semi-hermetically sealed parts of the compressor and does not apply to any other parts or components, including, but not limited to: cabinet, paint finish, temperature control, refrigerant, metering device, driers, motor starting equipment, fan assembly or any other electrical component, etcetera.